Louis Vuitton 200 Trunks Exhibit at the Barney's Reimagined Building

 Derrick O. Boateng custom-made LV trunk in the Barney's Reimagined Building

-Stephen Sprouse Trunk at LV 200As Louis Vuitton’s Creative Director in 2001, Marc Jacobs invited fashion designer artist Stephen Sprouse (1953-2005) to collaborate on that Spring/Summer collection.
+Stephen Sprouse Trunk at LV 200As Louis Vuitton’s Creative Director in 2001, Marc Jacobs invited fashion designer and artist Stephen Sprouse (1953-2005) to collaborate on the Spring/Summer collection.
 The Sprouse graffiti bags were an instant sell-out.
-The bubble-gum pink room with graffiti trunk pays homage to Sprouse, who died 2005 of lung cancer.
+The bubble-gum pink room with graffiti trunk pays homage to Sprouse, who died of lung cancer in 2005.

 The Brooklyn Balloon Company display at Louis 200; The Barney's Reimagined Building with LV 200 Presentation